John-Rood/VectorVault/README.md

 response = vault.get_chat("Now, generate some innovative solutions", model="grok-4")
 ```

-## 🎯 Smart History Search: Context That Actually Works
+## Smart History Search

-Traditional RAG fails when users say "Tell me more about that" or "How do I fix that?"
-Our **Smart History Search** solves this by using AI to generate a contextual search query based on the conversation history.
+The `smart_history_search` option asks the model to rewrite vague follow-ups ("How do I fix that?") into explicit search terms before querying the vector store.
+This keeps RAG grounded in the full conversation rather than only the latest user message.

 ```python
 # User: "I'm getting database timeout errors in PostgreSQL"